nvzard/Casino-Royale/README.md

 <!-- An API to simulate a deck of cards -->
 ## Documentation

+- [Summary]
 - [Development Setup](#getting-started-with-development)
 - [API Documentation](#api-documentation)
 - [Future Improvements](#api-documentation)

 ---

+## Summary

+This project exposes an API to simulate deck of cards which can be used card games.

 ## Development

 ### Requirements